jefmeijvis/www.jefmeijvis.com/content/029-google-chrome-gemini-nano/index.md

 However the results of the model can also be considered 'nano', as we will see further down in this article.

 The LLM is available in Chrome Canary, the version of Chrome for developers which contains daily updates and early releases.
-Note that not all features in Canary will make it to the production version of Chrome.
+Note that not all features in Canary will make it to the production version of Chrome, so who knows if this will every be production ready.

 ## How to get started?
 - Download the latest version of [Chrome Canary](https://www.google.com/intl/en_in/chrome/canary/)